To apply to practise on your own account as a barrister and solicitor you must:

 Matters that may require a referral to the PAC include the following:

 - lack of adequate references in the area of law in which you intend to practise

-- all applications made under "special circumstances" (lack of required length of recent legal experience in New Zealand)
+- applications made under regulation 12A (lack of required length of recent legal experience in New Zealand)

 - an unsatisfactory interview

 If your application is declined, you may apply to the High Court for leave to practise on own account.

 Applications for approval under Reg 12A of the Practice Rules may be referred to the PAC for a decision.
 You will be informed before your application is referred to PAC.
 Please allow more time for these applications

 If you would like further information about the PAC and its processes, please feel free to contact the Secretary, PAC via email@example.com.